stfil-io/stfil-docs/docs/overview/storage_provider/2-leverage.md

 Each node has a default maximum loan leverage  based on their chosen role as Owner or Beneficiary to delegate, with a minimum value of 1, which represents a loan amount of 0.
 They can obtain a larger maximum loan leverage by submitting more detailed KYC and passing the STFIL DAO's audit.

-1. Delegate beneficiary address: After onboarding, you can get **1.33** times leverage.
-After completing KYC, you can get a maximum leverage of **2.5** times.
+1. Delegate beneficiary address: After onboarding, you can get **1.5** times leverage.
+After completing KYC, you can get a maximum leverage of **2.0** times.

-2. Delegated owner address：After onboarding, you can get **1.5** times leverage.
+2. Delegated owner address：After onboarding, you can get **2.0** times leverage.
 After completing KYC, you can get a maximum leverage of **3.0** times.

 ### Debt tokenization